Keith Monk: leading change adding value

 “In fact, the objective, outputs and arguably the outcome for customers all changed during the 18-month programme – something that would never have happened if we had selfishly focused on getting activities over the line.
 Instead a more appealing and sustainable outcome was targeted and achieved through a cultural transformation – a shift from being told to do something to wanting to do it.”

-Lesson 4: A culture of transparency
+Leading change adding value lesson 4: A culture of transparency

 depends on trust